 Steps to Help Your Dog With Arthritis

 Pet prosthetics have emerged as an excellent alternative to comfort your arthritic animal without risking its health.
-Bionic Pets create custom braces and mobility devices depending on the needs of each pet.
+At Bionic Pets, we create custom braces and mobility devices depending on the needs of each pet.

-Not everyone is a candidate for prosthetic devices, but we will always ensure we’re helping - never hindering - each pet we work with.
+Not everyone is a candidate for prosthetic devices, but we will always ensure we’re helping–never hindering–each pet we help.

 You can learn more about dog prosthetics by visiting our youtube channel.

 Exercise is important in managing pain and improving joint function in dogs with arthritis.
-Give them short walks multiple times a day, and ensure they have access to a yard where they can run and play.
+Give them short walks multiple times daily, and ensure they can run and play in the yard.

 When exercising, start slow and gradually increase the intensity over time.
 And don’t forget the mental exercise!
 Dogs love games like hide-and-seek and fetch—they’ll have so much fun they won’t even realize they’re getting a workout.

 4. Adjust Their Diet

 Certain ingredients in some commercial dog foods, such as fillers and grains, can aggravate arthritis symptoms.

 Talk to your veterinarian about switching your dog to a joint-health formula food.
 Consider adding supplements like glucosamine and chondroitin to their diet.

 Give Your Best Friend the Chance to Live a Quality Life